iudragon/django_deploytodotasker_documentation/README.md

 Go to localhost:8000/registration

 You will see login page.
 Type username and password and then you will be redirected to registration/home home page.

+## Create Model for registration

+Previously we create login and sign out function for user and we tested it with super user account.

+Now we want registration owners to create account, so we are going to create model for registration.

+There are two objects in our scenario: Registration owner and registration itself.

+For registration owners we are going to use Users object provided by django.

+Our task is to create model for registration and that is the custom model.

+Under deploytodotaskerapp open models.py `[refer code]`

+Then in terminal

+`pip install pillow`

+*Every time a model is created or changed, run this two command*

+`python manage.py makemigrations`

+`python manage.py migrate`

+Open deploytodotasker/urls.py `[refer code]`

+Open deploytodotaskerapp/views.py `[refer code]`

+Under templates, create new file 'sign_up.html' `[refer code]`

+Go to localhost:8000/registration/sign-up

+Now, again we understood how urls.py, views.py, sign_up.html works together.